f5devcentral/f5-agility-labs-xc/docs/class5/module1/lab1.rst

    Note the namespace as it will be used throughout the lab tasks that follow.

    ..
 NOTE::
-      *Administratively, there are other ways to find namespaces.
-Due to access and permission* restrictions for this particular lab, those menus are not available.*
+      Administratively, there are other ways to view namespaces.
+Due to access and permission restrictions for this particular lab, those menus are not available.

    .. image:: ../images/intro-008.png
       :width: 400pt